TORAH AND CLASSICAL HEBREW

-Technical and important: The word `MENU’ should appear, in capitals and centred, near the top of the page.
-If not, press control-plus (^+) a few times until it does.
-You may also need to play with control-plus and/or control-minus if there are blank spaces between words where words have disappeared, an inherent problem of the internet partly connected with the browser.
+Technical and important: You may need to play with control-plus and/or control-minus if there are blank spaces between words where words have disappeared, an inherent problem of the internet partly connected with the browser.

 What the site is about